cwendorf/Sourcebook/Intro/statistical-analyses/confidence.md

 - Some horizontal lines will have their confidence intervals capturing the true population mean.
 These intervals are represented by horizontal bars that intersect the true population mean line (and are pictured in black).
 - Other horizontal lines will have confidence intervals that do not capture the true population mean.
 These intervals do not intersect the true population mean line (and are pictured in red).

 The key idea to observe is that approximately 95 out of 100 intervals (95%) should cover the true population mean (meaning they intersect with the true population mean line).
-This illustrates the concept of 95% confidence level, showing how confident we are that the intervals cover the true population mean.
+Thus, we are 95% confident that our process produces a reasonable estimate.